babaiah1/aws-1/README.md

 ## About This Project

-This is a project I made to show that I can set up a cloud server, install all the tools needed, run a web app using Docker, and then check it for security problems using Trivy.
+This project is about setting up a cloud server, installing all the tools needed, running a web app using Docker, and then check it for security problems using Trivy.
 I did this completely from scratch on an AWS EC2 server running Amazon Linux 2023.

 ---